All Episodes

 But you know what they would then say?

-You stick to Venezuela, you know what they did say?
+You know what they did say?

-Your average millennial, your average low information voter would say to me, well, at least Hugo Chavez tried.
+Your average millennial, your average low-information voter would say to me, well, at least Hugo Chavez tried.

 At least he cared about his people.